For 35 years migraine dictated my life.

 Guilt: If I miss breakfast that the symptoms will come crashing my way.

-Shame: If you don’t manage your routine you want achieve wellness.
+Shame: If you don’t manage your routine you won’t achieve wellness.

 One Trillion Ways Forward